waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Attempt 2 vs. Lance
 - **Opponent's Pokémon:**
   - Aerodactyl (Lv 61) - Typing assumed Rock/Flying.
 Known Moves: EARTHQUAKE.
-- **Tool Failure (`map_navigator_assistant`):** The tool failed to find the PC on the Indigo Plateau map (ID 9).
-This indicates that PCs are likely not standard named 'Objects' in the map data and the tool's logic needs to be updated to account for special cases like this.
-For now, I must rely on memory or manual exploration to find PCs.
+- **Tool Development (`map_navigator_assistant`):** The tool initially failed to find the PC on the Indigo Plateau map because it only searched for an 'id-name' attribute.
+I fixed this in turn 141153 by adding a fallback to check for the 'name' attribute on object tags, making it capable of finding background objects like PCs.